Algonquin Hotel: Early years

-The Puritan Company agreed in February 1903 to sell the Algonquin Hotel to two doctors, Andrew H. Smith and his son Davison W. Smith, for about $800,000; the Smiths took title that November.
+The Puritan Realty Company agreed in February 1903 to sell the Algonquin Hotel to two doctors, Andrew H. Smith and his son Davison W. Smith, for about $800,000; the Smiths took title that November.
 In partial exchange for the hotel, the Smiths sold a building at the corner of Madison Avenue and 42nd Street.
 Albert Foster continued to hold a lease on the Algonquin Hotel, paying $45,000 a year in rent.
 When the Algonquin opened, it was near six clubhouses, as well as the upscale Delmonico's and Sherry's restaurants.
 By early 1903, the Algonquin and other buildings on the block suffered from water shortages because of the large number of businesses in the area.

 Meanwhile, the Fosters had become estranged.
 Ann Foster sued Albert in June 1904 to acquire the Algonquin's lease, claiming she was the true leaseholder and that she had spent $50,000 to furnish the hotel.
 A New York state judge subsequently appointed Albert as the hotel's receiver.
 Ultimately, Case took over the day-to-day operations, Albert was assigned the lease and all objects in the hotel, and Ann acquired the building itself (notwithstanding the fact that it had already been sold to the Smiths).
 The Algonquin did not attract many long-term tenants in its early years.
 According to Case, the hotel catered to "many well-known families from Newport, Bar Harbor and Narragansett", who stayed there twice a year for short periods.
 The hotel bought a two-story stable at 65 West 44th Street in 1904 and built another floor above the stable the next year.